One-pot meals have a permanent place on my weeknight dinner roster.

 I toss sliced portobello mushrooms, bell peppers and red onions in this marinade using my hands to make sure they are all coated.

-Then the peppers go on one pan and the mushrooms and onions on the other.
-About halfway through cooking, I toss around he peppers and flip the mushrooms and peppers.
+Then the peppers and onions go on one pan and the mushrooms go on the other.
+About halfway through cooking, I toss around the veggies.

 In 20-25 minutes, the vegetables are nicely browned and even a little charred in spots.